flipacholas/Architecture-of-consoles/articles/master-system.md

 ## Games

 To make a long story short, games are written in plain Z80 assembly, that's it.
-If you've been reading articles of later consoles, there are no compilers or assisting software here (apart from the assembler).
+If you've been reading articles on later consoles, there are no compilers or assisting software here (apart from the assembler).

 #### Medium

 The Master Systems provides two different mediums for distributing games:
 - The **Cartridge**: Most common one, up to 48 KB of memory can be addressed.
 However, by including a mapper, the system can access a wider space and/or handle other chips like RAM which can be used to store saves.
-  - Sega provided official mappers for developers called 'Paging Chips', the most powerful one could map up to 512 KB of memory!
+  - Sega provided official mappers for developers called 'Paging Chips', the most powerful one maps up to 512 KB of memory!
 - The **Sega Card**: Has a very thin case and it's cheaper to manufacture.
 Up to 32 KB of memory can be addressed.
 Since SEGA never designed a mapper for this medium, the largest card found in the market contained a 32 KB ROM.

 ---